 The daniff mix dogs belong to one of the most rich lineages as suggested by chronicles.
-Its parent breeds hold distinguishable and prominent historical background.
+Its parent breeds hold distinguishable and prominent historical backgrounds.

 The Great Dane breed

-Historically, Great Danes were used for hunting particularly boars.
+Historically, Great Danes were used for boars hunting.
 Hence alluded to as boar hunters.
 Later on when the canine became a companion dog, its temperament got evolved as well.
 The dogs became more amenable and warm.
-Moreover the Great Danes were used to protect royals and nobles as their guard dog.
+Meanwhile, the Great Danes were used to protect royals and nobles as their guard dogs.

-Before being called as Great Dane, the dogs were given a lot of other names.
+Before being called as Great Dane, the dogs were given a lot of other names as well.

-English Mastiff breed is also alluded to as simply mastiff.
+English Mastiff breed is also alluded to as simply Mastiff.
 The dogs encompass in large breed canines owing to their huge existence.
-The occurrence of mastiffs is rumoured to exist in 6 century BC.
-Some people reason that dogs similar to mastiffs can be found almost 1000 years ago.
+Their occurrence is rumored to exist in 6 century BC.
+Some people reason that dogs similar to Mastiffs can be found almost 1000 years ago.

-The dogs have innate penchant for their owners.
-Famously, the mastiff of Peers Legh protected him for hours in a battle after he was wounded.
+The Mastiff dogs have innate penchant for their owners.
+Famously, the Mastiff of Peers Legh protected him for hours in a battle after he was wounded.
 As the dogs are highly protective of their family therefore can be taken as an ideal guard dog.

-Besides mastiffs were used as fighting dogs in wars, and as a herding dog as well.
-However the dogs retain their protective instinct till now, they have turned to be rather gentle and friendly.
+Besides Mastiffs were used as fighting dogs in wars, and as a herding dog as well.
+However the dogs retain their protective instinct till now, and have turned to be rather gentle and friendly.

 Daniff or Gladiator Danes can be found as extreme loyal and loving canines.
 Given the dog’s deep affection and amenability in its temperament, the Daniff can become a good family dog.
 These dogs are usually good around children and other pets as well.